The Elusive Muonic WIMP: The axial model

 where we have used the definition $\xi=g_{\chi}/g_{\mu}$.
 From Eqs.~(\ref{eq2})-(\ref{eq5}), the ratio between the total decay width, $\Gamma_{Z'}$, and the $Z'$ mass, can be parametrized in terms of the coupling $g_{\mu}$ and $\mathrm{BR}_{\mathrm{inv}}$ as follows,

-We will in the analysis of the model restrict ourselves to scenarios in which $\Gamma_{Z'}/m_{Z'}<0.3$.
+In the analysis of the model we will restrict ourselves to scenarios in which $\Gamma_{Z'}/m_{Z'}<0.3$.
 It follows then that this expression is useful to translate this bound, for each value of $\mathrm{BR}_{\mathrm{inv}}$, into a bound for the coupling $g_{\mu}$.
-The requirement $\Gamma_{Z'}/m_{Z'}<0.3$ allows to have a not too wide $Z'$ while keeping available regions of the parameter space that are interesting from a phenomenological standpoint.
+The requirement $\Gamma_{Z'}/m_{Z'}<0.3$ allows to have a not too wide $Z'$ while keeping available regions of the parameter space that are interesting from a phenomenological standpoint \footnote{Notice that in our analysis we will not rely on the narrow width approximation.}.
 For example, as can be seen from Fig.~\ref{figGtoM}, for $\mathrm{BR}_{\mathrm{inv}}$ as large as 0.9 we can still probe $g_{\mu}$ values up to $\sim 1$.

 Given that in particular the electromagnetically charged muon is also charged under the new $U(1)'_{\mu}$ gauge symmetry, one cannot write the usual Yukawa interaction for the muon responsible via EW symmetry breaking to generate the muon mass since it would explicitly break $U(1)'_{\mu}$.
 This interaction can however arise from a higher-dimensional operator involving the usual Yukawa interaction combined with a SM singlet Higgs field responsible for the spontaneous breaking of the $U(1)'_{\mu}$ gauge symmetry, which we shall denote $\Phi$, with charge $Q_{\Phi}$ with respect to $U(1)'_{\mu}$ and whose vacuum expectation value (vev) we denote $\langle \Phi\rangle\equiv f\gg v_{EW}=246$ GeV sets the scale at which $U(1)'_{\mu}$ is broken~\footnote{For the $Z'$ gauge boson to remain in the low energy effective theory, $|Q_{\Phi}|<1$, since for an Abelian group that is spontaneously broken, $m_{Z'}\sim |Q_{\Phi}| f$.
 Also notice that in order for Eq.~(\ref{HighOp}) to be truly a higher-order operator we must demand that $Q_{\Phi}<0$ if $Q_{\mu}>0$.},